Transport out of locally broken detailed balance: Two Coulomb islands in series

 \section{Two Coulomb islands in series}

-Our model is based on the well known physics of single electron tunneling at small-capacitance tunnel junctions~\cite{averin}.
-Metallic islands of a micrometer size can be separated by insulating barriers such that the energy cost for adding an extra electron (the charging energy, $E_{i}$) is larger than the thermal energy $E_{i}\gg\kBT$.
-This introduces electron-electron correlations that suppresses the low voltage transport, what is called Coulomb blockade.
+Our model is based on the well known physics of single-electron tunneling at small-capacitance tunnel junctions~\cite{averin}.
+Metallic islands can be separated by insulating barriers such that the energy cost for adding an extra electron (the charging energy, $E_{i}$) is larger than the thermal energy $E_{i}\gg\kBT$.
+For islands of a micrometer size, the charging energy is of the order of 0.1~meV.
+This introduces electron-electron correlations that suppress the low voltage transport, what is called Coulomb blockade.
 The extra energy can be supplied by a gate voltage $V_{{\rm g}i}$ such that electrons can flow one by one through the island giving rise to conductance~\cite{glazman,beenakker,sct} and thermopower~\cite{beenakker_theory_1992,staring_coulomb_1993,dzurak_observation_1993, moller_charging_1998,turek} oscillations.
-Electronic cooling based on these properties has been recently proposed~\cite{coulombgap} and realized experimentally~\cite{anna} in single electron transistors.
+Electronic cooling based on these properties has been recently proposed~\cite{coulombgap} and realized experimentally~\cite{anna} in single-electron transistors.

 Consider an array of three tunnel junctions forming two islands~\cite{pothier,pothier1992,lotkhov,limbach}, as sketched in Fig.~\ref{sys}.
 Each barrier is described by a capacitance $C_i$ and a resistance $R_i$ in parallel.
 The former determine the electrostatic potential of each island, $\phi_i$, which is obtained self-consistently from the equations for the charge accumulated in each island: